 Do you ever drive yourself crazy looking for all the files you need for a project?
-Do you save them in different places on your computer?
+Have you saved them in unknown places on your computer?
 Can you only remember part of the name you gave the file?
-If any of these apply to you, using the command prompt instead of Windows Explorer may help you quickly find the files you need and allow you to open them right there.
+If any of these apply to you, using the command prompt instead of Windows Explorer may help you quickly find the files you need and allow you to open them directly from that location.

 To search for the files you want, first launch Command Prompt.
 There are several ways to do this.